pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

   - host-ip=roach-ui
 ```

-The films kustomization.yaml is similar only adding additional
+The films kustomization.yaml is similar.
+Additional
-labels and annotations to its resource manifests.
+labels and annotations are included the resource manifests.

 manifests/kubernetes/dev/films/kustomization.yaml
 ```bash